 If you are planning to move to London, you are spoilt for choice.
 There are so many different areas, each with their own unique qualities.
 This article explores some of the best places to live in London and some useful information to help you make your move as easy as possible.

-The cost of a London house move
+The Cost of a London House Move

+Looking for the best place to live in London?
+First, you should also consider the cost of moving to London.
 The cost of a London house moving company depends on many variables, such as the distance involved or the number of rooms.
 Please note these prices are guidelines only.

 |Number of Rooms||Local||Long-Distance|